Bladder and Urethral Slings

 - Retropubic.
 A surgeon makes a small incision inside the vagina and two small openings above the pubic bone just big enough for a needle to pass through.

 - Transobturator.
 A surgeon makes an incision similarly in the vagina, but also creates a small opening on each side of the labia for a needle to pass through.

 - Conventional sling.
-A surgeon makes an incision in the vagina and places a sling made from synthetic mesh tape, your own tissue or tissue from an animal or deceased donor under the neck of the bladder.
+A surgeon makes an incision in the vagina and places a sling made from synthetic mesh tape, your own tissue, or tissue from an animal or deceased donor under the neck of the bladder.
 The sling is pulled through another incision in the abdomen to adjust tension.
-Each end of the sling is then attached to fascia (pelvic tissue) of the abdominal wall using stitches.
+Each end of the sling is then attached to the fascia (pelvic tissue) of the abdominal wall using stitches.
 This type of surgery can require a larger incision than a tension-sling.

 Who is a good candidate for sling surgery?

 The typical patient has moderate to severe urinary incontinence where the cause of the problem is known and the problem has not been alleviated by less invasive options such as medications and physical therapy.

 A bladder fistula is an abnormal connection between the bladder and another organ or skin.
 The most common forms of bladder fistulas involve:

 - The bowel (enterovesical fistula)

 Although relatively rare, fistulization to the skin can result from an injury or previous surgery in the face of bladder outlet obstruction.